M8825/Villow/notes.md

 ## Fix
+[ ] - Listing index doesn't work if user is not signed in.
 [ ] - If user is not signed in, search suggestion click breaks index page [ ] - For splash search, when you make initial requst to the database for
       suggestions, after your receive suggestions from DB, on every additional